mindspore-ai/docs/docs/mindspore/programming_guide/source_en/custom_debugging_info.md

     The environment variable is assigned as: `MS_SUBMODULE_LOG_v="{SubModule1:LogLevel1,SubModule2:LogLevel2,...}"`.
     The specified sub module log level will overwrite the global log level.
 The meaning of sub module log level is the same as `GLOG_v`, the sub modules of MindSpore are categorized by source directory is shown in the below table.
     E.g. when set `GLOG_v=1 MS_SUBMODULE_LOG_v="{PARSER:2,ANALYZER:2}"` then log levels of `PARSER` and `ANALYZER` are WARNING, other modules' log levels are INFO.

-- `GLOG_stderrthreshold`

-    The log module will print logs to the screen when these logs are output to a file.
-This environment variable is used to control the log level printed to the screen in this scenario.
-    The default value is 2, indicating the WARNING level.
-The values are as follows: 0: DEBUG; 1: INFO; 2: WARNING; 3: ERROR; 4: CRITICAL.

 Sub modules of MindSpore grouped by source directory: